32 things we learned from 2021 NFL conference championship games: Unexpected Super Bowl matchup

 — Jaquiski ‘Quaski’ Tartt (@quaski) January 31, 2022

 32. On to the Super Bowl, the first to be hosted by LA's SoFi Stadium – which will become the first venue to stage Super Sunday and a conference title game in the same postseason.
-Let's hope the game two weeks from now is as good as what we saw this Sunday.
+Let's hope the game two weeks from now is as good as what we witnessed these past two weekends.

 Follow USA TODAY Sports' Nate Davis on Twitter @ByNateDavis.